-Specifically started under an agreement between the Indian and US governments to provide an American education for the children of US citizens and third country nationals (non-Indian, non-US) in Delhi temporarily; strict rules apply to Indian applicants and 40 per cent of students US nationals.
-Large campus in the heart of diplomatic Delhi and accredited by the Middle States Association of Schools and Colleges (MSASC).
+Specifically started, under an agreement between the Indian and US governments, to provide an American education for the children of US citizens and third country nationals (non-Indian, non-US) living temporarily in Delhi; strict rules apply to Indian applicants and 40 per cent of students are US nationals.
+Large campus in the heart of diplomatic Delhi and accredited by the Middle States Association of Schools and Colleges (MSA).

-Adapted National Curriculum for England/IGCSEs/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,200 pupils
+Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,220 students

-Started over 50 years ago by a group of British parents but now a mix of British and Indian international education courses which has resulted in the school winning a top accolade from British International School Awards (BISA) in 2018.
-A new building, for the expanded school, on the same site in diplomatic New Delhi opened in 2016.
-Historically popular with expats and accredited by the Council of International Schools (CIS).
+Started over 50 years ago, by a group of British parents but now teaching a mix of British and Indian international education courses.
+This programme has resulted in the school winning a top accolade from British International School Awards (BISA) in 2018.
+A new building for the expanded school, on the same site in diplomatic New Delhi, was opened in 2016.
+Historically, popular with expats and accredited by the Council of International Schools (CIS).

 Metro Delhi International School (MDIS) (pending)